 9. Send the amount back to the exchange or old wallet.
 Confirm the balance on the exchange/old wallet.
 This shows you can successfully send and receive from your new wallet.
 Ensure you have your seed then feel free to send the rest of your bitcoin to your new wallet.

 10. Ensure you can find and read your seed in the future.
 Do the following:

 - Make copies (one or more) of your seed phrase.
 You don't want to lose your only copy.

 - Consider using a passphrase.

-- Make sure whatever you wrote your seed on will last a long time or consider writing your seed on a durable material (like metal).
+- Make sure whatever you wrote your seed phrase on will last a long time or consider writing your seed on a durable material (like metal).

-- Memorize your seed (optional, this can be difficult so we wrote what we think is the best way
+- Memorize your seed phrase (optional, this can be difficult so we wrote what we think is the best way

-- Hide your seed and copies.
+- Hide your seed phrase and copies.
 It should be easy to remember and access, but mentally difficult to find (don't bury it 8 ft in the ground.
 How are you going to get it if you need it immediately?).
 You don't want to hide it in a place where it's likely to be thrown away or forgotten.
-You also don't want to hide it in an obvious hiding place (see where NOT to hide your seed).
+You also don't want to hide it in an obvious hiding place (see where NOT to hide your seed phrase).